rionshin/HomeKitInfluxGrafana/README.md

 This will create dockers for  Telegraf, Grafana and InfluxDB - please note as I am using 32 image of rasbian os I installed influxDB v1.8 and not 2.0+

+I upgraded recently to PI5 so I start running also  InfluxDB v2.7.4, also i wanted few telegraf instanced to write the data in different Databases/Buckets, so i created few telegraf docker images to run PC data as CPU, Disk , etc, and another one to run my Zigbee2MQTT data - you can find the example config in /TelegrafConf/

+Additionally i added examples of the docker commands as Telegraf needs access to the CPU and DISK and need to map HOST to the container, I also included and InfluxDV v2.7.4 Docker Run for easy setup - you can find it DockerSample-Influx_Telegraf.txt

 If you need guide how to easily install InfluxDB v2+ you can check this guide: https://www.youtube.com/watch?v=QGG_76OmRnA

 You can verify the docker is up, by opening your Portainer and checking the new docker containers or runnning  ` docker container ps `